That Hamilton Woman-1941

 Since the film was made scarcely two years after the epic romance Gone with the Wind (1939), one cannot help but compare Leigh’s portrayal of Emma to Scarlett O’Hara.
 At times Emma comes across as a British version of the southern lass, especially as she is clad in gorgeous gowns or romancing men.
 However, as the film develops she becomes a much more sympathetic character and certainly less of a vixen.
 Still, there are plenty of similarities for viewers to draw from.

 The role of Lady Frances Nelson (Gladys Cooper) is completely one-note so the rooting value is never in doubt.
 The audience is firmly in the corner of Emma and Horatio and this is clearly the film’s intention.
-With that said, Cooper does a fantastic job at making her character completely unlikable.
+With that said, Cooper does a fantastic job of making her character completely unlikeable.
 Her icy, vengeful spirit is in perfect balance with the sympathetic lead characters.
 The fact that Horatio and Emma are adulterers, especially for the year the film was made, is not fully explored.

-To be critical, and presumably since the film is very old, the video quality is not the greatest.
+To be critical, and presumably, since the film is very old, the video quality is not the greatest.
 If the film was in color the gorgeous Italian landscapes and Leigh’s lovely costumes would have appeared even more lavish and picturesque.
-But due to the age of the film not much can be done about it unless it is decided to repackage the disc or make it a Blu-ray offering.
+But due to the age of the film, not much can be done about it unless it is decided to repackage the disc or make it a Blu-ray offering.
 Still, the luminous mountains and lush oceans of southern Italy are frequently featured throughout the film, which is a real treat.

-Purely a showcase for newlyweds Olivier and Leigh to dish their real-life romance for mainstream audiences, That Hamilton Woman (1941) must have been a big deal at the time released.
+Purely a showcase for newlyweds Olivier and Leigh to dish their real-life romance for mainstream audiences, That Hamilton Woman (1941) must have been a big deal at the time-released.
 While suffering a bit from lackluster film quality, the story itself is quite hearty with lots of romantic scenes combined with loud, bombastic battle scenes and a bit of British and Italian history thrown in.
 Sadly, this film is largely forgotten, but a good watch for fans of the legendary stars.